-All of the SCF health professions programs require a criminal background check as part of their admissions process.
+All SCF Nursing & Health Professions Programs require a criminal background check as part of the admissions process.
 Clinical facilities utilized during the educational curriculum may limit or prohibit students with criminal histories from participating in clinical experiences at their facilities.
 Other options may not exist for the student to complete the required clinical hours in each specific clinical specialty of the curriculum and therefore, the student would not be able to complete the program requirements and graduate.